Chart Color Schemes

 The level of cultural diversity witnessed in Gatton was found to be above average when compared nationally for a number of language and cultural background related metrics

-Gatton's population, as of the 2016 Census, was found to be more culturally diverse than most local markets, with 29.3% born overseas and 25.5% speaking a language other than English at home.
-Christianity is the predominant religion in Gatton, making up 51.0% of its population.
-Islam, however, is overrepresented compared to the rest of Queensland, comprising 5.6% versus 1.2%.
+Gatton's population was found to be more culturally diverse than most local markets, with 29.3% born overseas and 25.5% speaking a language other than English at home.
+Christianity was the predominant religion in Gatton, making up 51.0% of its population.
+However, Islam had the highest overrepresentation at 5.6%, compared to the Rest of Qld average of 0.6%.

 Frequently Asked Questions - Diversity